aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/appendix-contributing.md

 ### Test Maps

-A sample map is provided to aid in manual testing of the various Ambit spawner actors.
-You'll find that map at:
+A sample map is provided to aid in manual testing of the various Ambit spawner actors:

  `/Ambit Content/Test/Maps/ProceduralPlacementTestMap`

+A sample map is provided to aid in manual testing of the Environment FX actor:

+`Ambit Content/EnvironmentFX/TestMap/TestWeatherMap`

 ### Testing Scenario Import/Export